 Almond-Based Raw Drinks and Smoothies

-Proper storage helps preserve freshness and flavor in your raw almond dishes.
+Proper storage helps preserve freshness and flavour in your raw almond dishes.
 Always refrigerate prepared recipes in airtight containers.

 Storage Best Practices